 The flavors will be slightly different, though the dish should still taste good.

 Its more delicate taste will allow the other ingredients to shine through in the dish.
 When the flavor is not a big concern, you can use olive oil, avocado oil, or coconut oil.

 Yes, sesame oil does make a difference in dishes.
 This oil adds a specific nutty taste that not all oils provide.

 According to the Michelin Guide, yes, sesame oil should be refrigerated.
 Any unrefined oil like sesame oil should be kept in the fridge after opening.

 Yes and no. The answer to this question depends on what you intend to use the sesame oil for.
-If you’re purely using it for taste, yes, you can use sesame seeds or toasted sesame seeds.
+Suppose you’re purely using it for taste, yes.
+You can use raw sesame seeds or toasted sesame seeds.

-In terms of flavor, sesame oil and olive oil both add their taste to dishes.
+In terms of flavor, both sesame oil and olive oil add a unique taste to dishes.
 One is not better than the other flavor-wise.
 However, they each work best with different styles of cuisine.

 This question has another yes and no answer.
-You can use a small amount of sesame oil as a way to flavor dishes.
+You can use a small amount of sesame oil to flavor dishes.
 However, you’ll be missing the umami taste that soy sauce provides.